 As is true with foxes and coyotes, bears may sometimes be lured in by the sound of a predator call.
 Fawn bleats, injured-rabbit sounds, and even turkey calls have been used successfully to draw bears.
-Choose an area that is frequented by bears like a feeding or bedding site.
+Choose an area that is frequented by bears, like a feeding or bedding site.
 Some literature suggests that bears have a short attention span and that persistent calling works best.
 It is advisable to call with a partner as he can help you maintain continuous calling and can act as a guard for your backside.
 Choose a calling area with a good field of view at your front and on both sides where the least likely approach by a bear is from behind.
-A bear’s approach to a calling site can vary from nonchalance to an all out charge.
+A bear’s approach to a calling site can vary from nonchalance to an aggressive charge.

 Maryland hunters are not restricted to certain sizes or age